 Are you up for fun, adventure, incredible experiences and making new friends?
 Are you looking for something to give you the edge in life?
-Then welcome to the Air Cadet Organisation (ACO).
-Better known as the ‘Air Cadets’, we’re a UK-wide cadet force with more than 40,000 members aged between 13 and 20 years.
-We’re sponsored by the Royal Air Force and can give you hands-on experience of activities and courses that will challenge and develop your skills to help you succeed in whatever you want to do.
+Then welcome to the Royal Air Force Air Cadets (RAFAC).
+Better known as the ‘Air Cadets’, we’re a UK-wide cadet force with more than 40,000 members aged between 12 and 20 years.
+We’re sponsored by the Royal Air Force, and can give you hands-on experience of activities and courses that will challenge and develop your skills to help you succeed in whatever you want to do.

-The ACO is made up of two areas:
+The RAFAC is made up of two areas:

 - Air Training Corps – The ATC is the RAF’s cadet force, divided into six regions, 36 wings and more than 900 squadrons within communities around the UK.